-There are no hard and fast rules for making gumbo beyond the basic roux, okra or filé powder, and your imagination.
+There are no hard and fast rules for making gumbo beyond the basic roux, okra, or filé powder, along with your imagination.
 There are probably as many distinctive recipes for gumbo as there are cooks in Louisiana.

 The All-Important Roux

-A roux is a thickening agent, made from cooking flour with a fat.
-The fat used in a roux may be butter, shortening, lard, oil or even bacon drippings.
+The thickening agent is most gumbos is a roux, a combination of fat and flour.
+The fat used in a roux may be butter, shortening, lard, oil, or even bacon drippings.
 The longer it cooks the darker it gets, which will add more flavor but decrease its thickening ability.
 There is also a light or blonde traditional Cajun version that uses only vegetable oil and flour.

-To make the roux, combine the fat with an equal amount of flour--1/2 cup of each will make a good amount and any excess can be stored in the refrigerator.
-(Many cookbooks call for a little more fat than flour - 2/3 cup oil to 1/2 cup flour is a common ratio.)
-Melt the fat in a black skillet over low heat.
+To make the roux, melt the fat in a heavy skillet over low heat.
 When warm and fluid, sprinkle the flour in a little at a time, stirring.
 Stir constantly until brown (this may take 20 to 30 minutes); immediately remove from heat or add ingredients your recipe calls for.
 If it burns even slightly, throw it out and start over again.
-You can also make roux in the oven or microwave.
+You can also make the roux in the oven or microwave.

 Best Gumbo Recipes